top of page

 FamilySearch tracks everything you do on the platform.
 Thus, this change-tracking dramatically slows down our ability to improve the family tree and upload our research in the first place.

-↪️ Are you looking for more genealogy tips or templates?
+↪️ Are you looking for more genealogy resources?

 Your Ancestor is Likely Already in the Family Tree

 The organization behind the FamilySearch company began in the late 1800s.
 They have gathered extensive materials.
-As such, many people with British or early American ancestors will find that their ancestors already appear in the family tree.
+As such, many people with British or early American ancestors will find their ancestors already appear in the family tree.

 In 2012, FamilySearch combined several databases to seed the family tree we’re all working on today.

-In my webinar, Untangling Your Family Tree on FamilySearch, I went into further detail about the origins of the database.
+In my webinar, Untangling Your Family Tree on FamilySearch, I discussed the database's origins in more detail.

 For instance, you might have John Keverne appearing on: